Treatment of Melanoma Skin Cancer, by Stage

-Ipilimumab (Yervoy), a newer immunotherapy drug, has been shown to help some people with advanced melanoma live longer.
-It can sometimes have severe side effects, so patients who get it need to be watched closely.
-Other new immunotherapy drugs, including pembrolizumab (Keytruda) or nivolumab (Opdivo), might also be options.
-These drugs seem to be more likely to shrink tumors than ipilimumab and are less likely to cause severe side effects.
-Other types of immunotherapy might also help, but these are only available through clinical trials at this time.
+Immunotherapy drugs called checkpoint inhibitors such as pembrolizumab (Keytruda), nivolumab (Opdivo), and ipilimumab (Yervoy) have been shown to help some people with advanced melanoma live longer.
+These drugs can sometimes have serious side effects, so patients who get them need to be watched closely.
+Other types of immunotherapy might also help, but these are only available through clinical trials.

 In about half of all melanomas, the cancer cells have changes in the BRAF gene.
-If this gene change is found, treatment with newer targeted drugs such as vemurafenib (Zelboraf), dabrafenib (Tafinlar), trametinib (Mekinist), and cobimetinib (Cotellic) might be helpful.
-They might be tried before or after the newer immunotherapy drugs, but they are not used at the same time.
-Like ipilimumab, these drugs can help some people live longer, although they have not been shown to cure these melanomas.
+If this gene change is found, treatment with newer targeted therapy drugs such as vemurafenib (Zelboraf), dabrafenib (Tafinlar), trametinib (Mekinist), and cobimetinib (Cotellic) might be helpful.
+They might be tried before or after the newer immunotherapy drugs, but they aren’t used at the same time.
+Like the checkpoint inhibitors, these drugs can help some people live longer, although they haven’t been shown to cure these melanomas.

 A small portion of melanomas have changes in the C-KIT gene.
-These melanomas might be helped by targeted drugs such as imatinib (Gleevec) and nilotinib (Tasigna), although, again, these drugs are not known to cure these melanomas.
+These melanomas might be helped by targeted drugs such as imatinib (Gleevec) and nilotinib (Tasigna), although, again, these drugs aren’t known to cure these melanomas.

 Immunotherapy using interferon or interleukin-2 can help a small number of people with stage IV melanoma live longer.
 Higher doses of these drugs seem to be more effective, but they can also have more severe side effects, so they might need to be given in the hospital.

 Chemotherapy can help some people with stage IV melanoma, but other treatments are usually tried first.
 Dacarbazine (DTIC) and temozolomide (Temodar) are the chemo drugs used most often, either by themselves or combined with other drugs.
-Even when chemotherapy shrinks these cancers, the effect often lasts for an average of several months before the cancer starts growing again.
-In rare cases they work for longer periods of time.
+Even when chemotherapy shrinks these cancers, the cancer usually starts growing again within several months.

-Because stage IV melanoma is hard to treat with current therapies, patients may want to think about taking part in a clinical trial.
+Because stage IV melanoma is hard to cure with current treatments, patients may want to think about taking part in a clinical trial.
 Many studies are now looking at new targeted drugs, immunotherapies, chemotherapy drugs, and combinations of different types of treatments.

-Even though the outlook for people with stage IV melanoma tends to be poor overall, a small number of people respond very well to treatment and survive for many years after diagnosis.
+Even though stage IV melanoma is often hard to cure, a small portion of people respond very well to treatment and survive for many years after diagnosis.

 Treatment of melanoma that comes back after initial treatment depends on the stage of the original melanoma, what treatments a person has already had, where the melanoma comes back, and other factors.

 Melanoma might come back in the skin near the site of the original tumor, sometimes even in the scar from the surgery.
 In general, these local (skin) recurrences are treated with surgery similar to what would be recommended for a primary melanoma.
 This might include a sentinel lymph node biopsy.
-Depending on the thickness and location of the tumor, other treatments may be considered, such as isolated limb perfusion chemotherapy; radiation therapy; tumor injection with BCG vaccine, interferon, or interleukin-2; or even systemic treatments such as immunotherapy, targeted therapy, or chemotherapy.
+Depending on the thickness and location of the tumor, other treatments may be considered, such as isolated limb perfusion chemotherapy; radiation therapy; or local immunotherapy treatments such as tumor injection with the T-VEC vaccine (Imlygic), BCG vaccine, interferon, or interleukin-2.
+Systemic treatments such as immunotherapy, targeted therapy, or chemotherapy might also be options.